This Is Not My America: What the Pink Coat Witness Revealed

 Alex Pretti was trying to help someone who had been pepper‑sprayed.
 That’s it.
 A simple act of human decency the kind we claim to value.
 And somehow, that moment of compassion ended with a man lying on the pavement, surrounded by federal officers, while a woman in a pink coat recorded because she knew something was terribly wrong.

 Her video shows what it shows: Alex already on the ground when the shots were fired.
 And then, after he had passed, the camera keeps rolling.
-You can see officers moving his body, shifting him around.
-You can see them counting bullet holes.
-And you can hear laughter.
+You can see officers moving his body.
+You can see them turning him over.
+You can see actions that the witness interpreted as counting bullet wounds.
+And you can hear reactions from agents that she described as laughter.

-Maybe it was nervous.
-Maybe it was detached.
-But whatever the reason, it didn’t look like respect.
-It didn’t look like accountability.
+Whatever the reason for that behavior, it didn’t look like accountability.
 And it certainly didn’t look like the America we’re told to believe in.

 Because Americans real Americans do not treat human life that way.